smauch44/student-resources/ironclad/SystemReport.md

 # Analysis of IronClad System Design
 - What is the objective?
-- What are the design decisions?
+- What are your proposed design decisions?
 Why are they significant to the stated requirements?

 ---